jianfang-kso/kothing-editor/README.md

 iframe          : Content will be placed in an iframe and isolated from the rest of the page.  default: false {Boolean}
 fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {Boolean}
 iframeCSSFileName : Name of the CSS file to apply inside the iframe.
-                    Applied by searching by filename in the link tag of document.  default: 'keditor' {String}
+                    Applied by searching by filename in the link tag of document.  default: 'KothingEditor' {String}
 codeMirror      : If you put the CodeMirror object as an option, you can do Codeview using CodeMirror. default: null {Object}
                   Use version 5.0.0 or later.
                   ex) codeMirror: CodeMirror // Default option